zachalbert/ldthw/_color/070-contrast-overview.md

 tags:
 - gestalt
 - color harmonies
+todo:
+- Add affiliate link
 ---
 In the next several lessons, you're going to be learning about the 7 contrasts, as described by influential color theorist Johannes Itten.
-Itten contributed a great deal to the field of color theory, and while he wrote prior to the age of digital design, there is much we can learn from his work [The Art of Color](LINKME AFFILIATE).
+Itten contributed a great deal to the field of color theory, and while he wrote prior to the age of digital design, there is much we can learn from his work [The Art of Color](https://www.amazon.com/Art-Color-Subjective-Experience-Objective/dp/0471289280).

+While Itten does have detractors, his framework of 7 contrasts is a useful tool for diagnosing contrast problems in your design.

 ### Contrast, Contrast, Contrast